Mosaab4/CAT-plan-for-python-web-development/README.md

 ![python logo](https://thumbsplus.tutsplus.com/uploads/users/34/posts/28587/preview_image/tutspluspython.png?height=300&width=300)

 *  in CATReloaded we have some plans for many fields like (web development front/back-end - Android - data science -...etc).
-* you can our events and projects in our FB page : https://goo.gl/VjQ57o .
+* you can see our events, coming events and projects in our FB page : https://goo.gl/VjQ57o .
 * also you can find the plan in Google Docs : https://goo.gl/DUaX6k .

 * if you have any recommendation or modification on the plan even if you have questions don't hesitate to contact with me,I will be happy to answer you questions, I will add my contacts below the plan